MattOwings/NASA-API/README.md

 # NASA-API

-This Web Application accesses the NASA API, Fetches JSON data, and displays the data.
+This Web Application uses the NASA API, Fetches JSON data through an HTTP Request, and displays the data on the front-end.

 # Technologies Used:
 - API Fetch
+- HTTP
 - JSON
 - DOM Manipulation (to display the JSON data!)
 - JavaScript ES6+